14 Top Things to Do in Winter in Idaho

 Priest Lake, in northern Idaho, also has a massive snowmobile trail system.
 Many who visit Priest Lake prefer the wide-open powder fields accessible from the 400 miles of groomed trails.
 Resorts at Priest Lake, like Elkins Resort, cater to snowmobile vacations with rentals, lodging, and a restaurant.

 The largest city in Idaho, Boise, continues to be a cultural hot spot throughout winter.
-The short days of winter don't shorten the number of downtown attractions and things to do at this time of year, whether it's a hot meal from the city’s growing culinary scene or live music at an entertainment venue.
+The short days of winter don't shorten the number of things to do in Boise at this time of year, whether it's a hot meal from the city's growing culinary scene or live music at an entertainment venue.

-Boise is also a great basecamp for nearby winter adventures.
+Boise is also a great basecamp for nearby winter adventures and sightseeing.
 The entire Boise National Forest to the north is ripe with activities like downhill skiing and snowshoeing.
 Bogus Basin is a nearby community mountain in the forest, offering 2,600 acres of non-profit skiing.

 Winter Garden aGlow is one can't-miss winter attraction in Boise.
 The Idaho Botanical Garden hosts this illuminated event between late November and early January.
 Over 500,000 energy-efficient bulbs transform the botanical space into a winter wonderland of lights and color.